 The PhD program at CU Boulder’s ATLAS Institute emphasizes out-of-the-box invention and radical inquiry, attracting students whose interests span multiple disciplines.
 The most interesting research opportunities often encompass multiple domains, and as a thriving academic community of researchers and students who blend engineering, design and art, ATLAS is an excellent fit for those whose vision is not easily tethered to a single academic department.

 Structurally, the ATLAS PhD program is like any other research-based doctoral program: a student forms an advisory committee, takes courses, takes a qualifying examination, proposes a dissertation, performs research, writes a dissertation and defends it.
 However, unlike most U.S. doctoral programs, our program has no set of required courses.
 Rather, the student, in consultation with her or his advisory committee, identifies expertise that will be needed to perform the research and selects courses to develop the requisite expertise.
-The curriculum is crafted from one student to the next depending on prior background and experience.
+The curriculum is crafted from one student to the next, based on background and experience.

-Note: members of underrepresented groups, see also https://www.colorado.edu/smart/graduates/colorado-advantage-program
+Members of underrepresented groups, see also https://www.colorado.edu/smart/graduates/colorado-advantage-program